Assistant Professor of Computer Science

 Ada Lerner, Roberto Hoyle.

-To appear, "Moving Beyond a 'One-Size Fits All' Approach: Exploring Individual Differences in Privacy" Workshop at CHI 2018, Montreal, Canada, Apr 2018.
+"Moving Beyond a 'One-Size Fits All' Approach: Exploring Individual Differences in Privacy" Workshop at CHI 2018, Montreal, Canada, Apr 2018.

 Rewriting History: Changing the Archived Web from the Present.